The New Oil

 Hopefully all these steps will be enough, but sometimes they’re not.
 Despite our best efforts, sometimes things happen and people can be unpredictable.
 In this context, there’s a few things I think you should do just in case the worst ever does happen.
 The first thing I suggest is to inventory everything of value in your house.
 Go through your house now, identify the valuable stuff, take pictures of it, and make a spreadsheet that lists make, model, serial number (if it has one), and value.
 Unfortunately, I have been robbed before and I know firsthand this is what the cops want.
 If you can provide them will all five of these things, that will make their investigation a exponentially more likely to succeed.
 It should go without saying that you don’t have to list every single “live laugh love” poster in the house, but you should at least get the things that are most valuable or most meaningful to you: game consoles, computers, musical instruments, jewelry, grandma's ashes, etc.

 Regarding pets: you should both train (if possible) and microchip them.
 Even if you have a big dog, it probably won’t actually attack the person breaking in unless you’ve explicitly trained it to.
 Find a good, credible dog trainer in your area and train your dog on how to be able to defend the home.
-If you have a small dog, cat, or other animal that either can’t trained or training would be useless, I recommend microchipping them and getting them tagged (I recommend this for the big dog, too, by the way).
-A criminal probably doesn’t really care about being polite. as in they’re not going to shut the door when they leave (in fact, if you followed these tips, they probably had to break the door down or break a window to get in).
+If you have a small dog, cat, or other animal that either can’t be trained or training would be useless, I recommend microchipping them and getting them tagged (I recommend this for the big dog, too, by the way).
+A criminal probably doesn’t really care about being polite, as in they’re not going to shut the door when they leave (in fact, if you followed these tips, they probably had to break the door down or break a window to get in).
 This means your pets may wander off, either out of fear or simply curiosity of the outside world.
 Making sure they have collars with a phone number and/or microchipping them may be the difference between getting them back and never seeing them again.
 As a pet owner, I can imagine firsthand how devastating this would be.

 I know I’m getting kind of long here, but there’s one last thing I want to address: guns.
 I’m not going to weigh in or express my opinions too much, but I do think this is something you should ask yourself about if you live in a place that allows gun ownership.
 Guns are sometimes called “the great equalizer.”
 No matter how big or small an attacker is or how much judo they know, a gun is likely to take them down.
 Likewise, no matter how big or small a victim is or how much judo you know, a gun will defend you all the same (assuming you get the right one and know how to use it, which I talk about in a second).
 And in America you can often get a pizza to your house faster than a cop.
 If you’re staunchly anti-gun, that's fine.
 I’m not here to make the case for why you should get one.
 But if you’re pro gun or on the fence, I encourage you to ask yourself if getting a gun for home defense is right for you.
 Even some pro-gun people may not be comfortable with a weapon in the house if they have small children, mental health issues, or other circumstances.
 In that case – or if you're anti-gun – I would advise getting a baseball bat or something else you can to defend yourself if the worst happens.
 If you think a gun is right for you, I offer three pieces of advice: first, get the right gun.
 An assault rifle in a small, cramped hallway is – in my opinion – not a good choice.
 If you have a very wide, open home, maybe it is for you.
 Just put thought into it.
 Second, similar to the first, get the right ammo.
 This is especially important if you live in an apartment or have other people in your house.
 If you miss the criminal – or if the bullet goes through them – what will it hit?
 Will it blow right through the drywall and hit someone in the unit next door?
 Will it hit your kids sleeping in the next room?
 I’m being dark, but serious.
 Guns are not toys.
 They kill.
 That’s their purpose.
 Period.
 Make sure you’re not killing something you didn’t mean to.
 And finally, on that note: training.
 Guns are deceptively complicated.
 They’re not as simple as “point and click.”
 I mean, they are, but they aren’t.
 There’s a lot to be said for learning how to shoot the gun right – how to SQUEEZE and not PULL the trigger, how to handle the recoil, the follow-through of the shot, etc. Don’t just buy a handgun and go “yay!
 Now my family is safe!”
 Learn how to use it, get actual lessons from an expert, and make sure you go to the range regularly to keep those shooting skills sharp.
 When someone’s in your home, you’re under high stress with a million things going through your mind.
 Knowing how to shoot – and hit your target – needs to be second nature that just happens without any thought, and you need to be practiced so that – again – you don’t miss or hit something you didn’t mean to.